top of page

 We chant E Hō Mai every morning to open our learning time together.
 This oli is a request to be granted knowledge and wisdom.

-Learning resources for download (PDF document with lyrics and translation; audio recording with call-and-response for practice):
+Learning resources for download (PDF document with lyrics/translation and audio recording with call-and-response for practice):

 by Louis Boureois, Thomas Ken, and Rev. Hiram Bingham